 The following instructions apply to these categories of special consideration:

-Alternatively, you can download and then complete the relevant form(s) from the 'Support Materials' area of Direct.
+If your centre does not have access to the ‘special considerations’ area of Direct, you can download and then complete the relevant form(s) from the 'Support Materials' area of Direct.
 Email these to firstname.lastname@example.org

 You should apply for special consideration using the relevant form rather than via Direct: